IActivePacketSource

 ResponseProducer compound module

-This module is capable of generating several different streams of packets, one after the other.
-For each traffic category, the packets are produced by a separate token based server.
-The traffic stream can be started by adding tokens the corresponding server module.
+Generates several different streams of packets, one after the other.
+For each traffic category, the packets are produced by a separate token-based server.
+The traffic stream can be started by adding tokens to the corresponding server module.
 The packet data, packet length, and timing distributions can be configured in the corresponding packet provider.

 StreamSplitter simple module

-This module duplicates incoming packets based on the stream they are part of.
+Duplicates incoming packets based on the stream they are part of.
 The stream is determined by the StreamReq tag that is attached to the packet.
-The number of outgoing packet is determined by the mapping parameter.
+The number of outgoing packets is determined by the mapping parameter.
 Each outgoing packet will have an attached StreamReq with the tag name taken from the mapping parameter.

 TimeAwareShaper compound module